*After standard Masa grant of $800

-Most participants receive an automatic $800 grant from Masa Israel Journey towards tuition.
+Participants receive an $800 grant from Masa Israel Journey.

 Masa also offers need-based aid.